lfranchi/presentations/software-transactional-memory/hackerschool-stm-outline.md

     * _takeOwnership (associates a ref w/ this transaction---sets tinfo on the ref)
     * _doSet (show how it's very simple: takes ownership, saves value)

+## Tests

+How to test multithreaded code?

+Question: Should the tests be in clojure or in python?

+Show running_transaction contextmanager in ref-tests.py

+Show how we have fine grained control over two threads: Communicating with threading.Event.
+Sort of like a traffic light for each thread, and we can tell each to go only at a certain point

+# Problems

 ## Overhead

 No free lunch (unless we're at Etsy).
 All this nifty code we've seen causes a performance impact.
+Not a magic bullet---talk about recent thread on clojure list re: not many realplife uses of STM so far it seems.

+## Tuning

+history chain
+ensure
+commute
+faults

+## Leaky abstraction

+consistent snapshot of the world breaks down if your history chain is too short and lots of updates push what you want past it

 # Conclusion / extra questions

-* can anyone tell me why clojure's immutable data is required for this STM system to work?
+Can anyone tell me why clojure's immutable data is required for this STM system to work?